-Lesson name Learning goals Preparation required Ice breaker Core of lesson To close Revision and mastery Session 1 Introduction: Nature's energy engineers 1.
-Identify examples of energy technology that are inspired by nature Review teaching notes in Prepare Mode Collect Stile X booklets for this unit Find out more about using Stile X in The Stile Guide Send parent email template (10 minutes As a class, use the live brainstorm to briefly discuss climate change and draw out students' prior knowledge Students explore examples of "engineering" in nature through the process of evolution, they will then be introduced to a new field of science and engineering called biomimicry Students complete the live brainstorm to consider any questions they have around energy or biomimicry Hand out the Stile X booklets and activate Stile X app 🔀 Stile X app: Flashcards Sesion 2 Career profile and activity: Bioengineer Provide feedback on the Key Question from the previous lesson in Analyse Mode Review teaching notes in Prepare Mode Printed class set of cards for the biomimicry design activity (1) 30 minutes As a class, read and watch a video introducing Professor John Dabiri, a bioengineer, who will be the guide for the unit Students analyse an example of John's biomimicry and then use this inspiration to design their own using two randomly assigned cards (one natural, one man-made) Introduce the engineering challenge at the end of the unit and, as a class, discuss how learnings from this lesson could prepare them for the final engineering challenge X Stile X app: Flashcards Session 3 Pre-test: Energy Provide feedback on the design task in the previous lesson in Analyse Mode Review teaching notes in Prepare Mode Explain that students will complete a pre-test to help you find out what they already know Students complete a pre-test to show what they already know about energy Review student designs from the previous class X Stile X app: Flashcards Session 4 United States and the second states and the 1.
-Classify everyday objects based on observed similarities relating to energy Review student answers to Pre-test: Energy in Analyse Mode to gauge students' prior knowledge Review teaching notes in Prepare Mode Collect the required materials listed in the Lab Guide Complete the Risk Assessment Template (1) 25 minutes As a class, briefly review how observations are made and their importance for scientists Students use their senses to investigate what they can find in their mystery box and then associate it to similarities relating to energy As a class, discuss any hard to place items and then look back at the poll (before the mystery box) where students guessed which item was an example of biomimicry and review why the answer was Velcro X Stile X app: Flashcards
+Lesson name Learning goals Preparation required Ice breaker Core of lesson ✓ ★ To close Revision and mastery Session 1 Introduction: Nature's energy engineers 1.
+Identify examples of energy technology that are inspired by nature Review teaching notes in Prepare Mode Collect Stile X booklets for this unit Find out more about using Stile X in The Stile Guide Send parent email template (10 minutes As a class, use the live brainstorm to briefly discuss climate change and draw out students' prior knowledge Students explore examples of "engineering" in nature through the process of evolution, they will then be introduced to a new field of science and engineering called biomimicry Students complete the live brainstorm to consider any questions they have around energy or biomimicry I hand out the Stile X booklets and activate Stile X app X Stile X app: Flashcards Sesion 2 Career profile and activity: Bioengineer Provide feedback on the Key Question from the previous lesson in Analyse Mode Review teaching notes in Prepare Mode Printed class set of cards for the biomimicry design activity (1) 30 minutes As a class, read and watch a video introducing Professor John Dabiri, a bioengineer, who will be the guide for the unit Students analyse an example of John's biomimicry and then use this inspiration to design their own using two randomly assigned cards (one natural, one man-made) Introduce the engineering challenge at the end of the unit and, as a class, discuss how learnings from this lesson could prepare them for the final engineering challenge X Stile X app: Flashcards Session 3 Pre-test: Energy Provide feedback on the design task in the previous lesson in Analyse Mode Review teaching notes in Prepare Mode ^() 30 minutes Explain that students will complete a pre-test to help you find out what they already know Students complete a pre-test to show what they already know about energy Review student designs from the previous class X Stile X app: Flashcards Session 4 1.1 Energy mystery box Materials required 1.
+Classify everyday objects based on observed similarities relating to energy Review teaching notes in Prepare Mode Collect the required materials listed in the Lab Guide Complete the Risk Assessment Template () 25 minutes As a class, briefly review how observations are made and their importance for scientists Students use their senses to investigate what they can find in their mystery box and then associate it to similarities relating to energy As a class, discuss any hard to place items and then look back at the poll (before the mystery box) where students guessed which item was an example of biomimicry and review why the answer was Velcro X Stile X app: Flashcards